How does the term "scalable" tickle your fancy when it comes to business growth?

 - Customer acquisition is often via efficient, standardized processes.

-From a business owner’s perspective, you might be keen on the idea that a scalable business is an attractive prospect to many investors, particularly if you know how to grow your business and dream of it growing to a large size, or growing your business to sell it.
+From a business owner’s perspective, you might be keen on the idea that making your business scalable is an attractive prospect to many investors, particularly if you know how to grow your business and dream of it growing to a large size, or growing your business to sell it.